French left 'people's primary' fails to end feuding

 - 'Extremely disrespectful' -

-Asked about her ambition to a be a unity candidate, Roussel told the BFMTV broadcaster: "She said she didn't want to add just another candidacy, and now she's adding just another candidacy."

-Others charged that the primary had always been designed to endorse Taubira, rather than provide a real vehicle for unity.
+Some charged that the primary had always been designed to endorse Taubira, rather than serve as a vehicle for unity.

 "This could have been a rallying moment for the entire left, but it turned out to be just another candidacy," said Hidalgo.